akredalen/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 Testing consists of provisioning the device and configuring it for communication with the mesh models.

 When the development kit is started, it will keep its previous Light state as the ``BT_MESH_ON_POWER_UP_RESTORE`` is set for the :ref:`bt_mesh_lightness_srv_readme`.
-When :ref:`emds_readme` is enabled it is important that the **Button 4** is used to store the data before the development kit is halted and then restarted.
+When :ref:`emds_readme` is enabled it is important that the **Button 4** is used to store the data before the development kit is halted.

 Provisioning the device
 -----------------------